List of He-Man and the Masters of the Universe characters: Spikor

 Spikor is a humanoid covered in spikes, and he has a trident for a left arm.
 He serves as Skeletor's blacksmith.
 Spikor was not featured prominently in the cartoon because his figure was released when the cartoon was drawing to a close and in the cartoon, did not use the club that came with the figure.
 In the cartoon, Spikor had normal arms in some episodes and the trident for his left arm in other episodes.

 In the Masters of the Universe Classics toyline, Spikor was originally a blacksmith from Nordling named Kleffton who was fused with an enchanted suit of armor and a mystical trident when he tried to steal a sacred scroll from Nordling's high priests.
 After being banished, Kleffton was found by Skeletor who used his blacksmith skills to forge weapons.

 Spikor was voiced by Lou Scheimer in the 1980s series and by Phil LaMarr in Masters of the Universe: Revelations.

 NOTE: Spikor was voted No.10 in The 10 Most Unfortunate Masters Of The Universe Toys by Io9.

 Stinkor

 Stinkor is an anthropomorphic skunk with magical control over his own stench.
 His action figure used the same mold as Mer-Man, wore the same mold of armor as Mekaneck, and actually smelled of patchouli oil, one of only three scented toys Mattel produced (the others being Moss Man and also Perfuma from the She-Ra line).

+Stinkor was first introduced in 1985 as an action figure from the He-Man and the Masters of the Universe toyline and came packaged with a mini-comic entitled The Stench of Evil!.
+The Stinkor action figure had a semi-foul scent, giving it the distinction of being one of the few toys whose "action feature" was an odor.
+The Stinkor action figure was created by Mattel by re-using the mold of another villain in the Masters of the Universe line Mer-Man.
+The only differences between the Mer-Man and Stinkor action figures were that Stinkor was painted black and white, had different chest armor and was chemically treated with patchouli oil to smell musky.

+Stinkor was presented to Lou Scheimer and other staff at Filmation for inclusion in the original Masters of the Universe cartoon series, but his questionable superpower kept him from ever making an appearance on television.
+According to Filmation staff, when the description of Stinkor was read out at a meeting of the story editors, all of them burst out laughing and vowed never to use Stinkor in any episode script.